beginning of content

 Cervical cancer

-It detects human papillomavirus (HPV) and is more effective than the Pap test.
+It checks for human papillomavirus (HPV) and should be done every 5 years between the ages of 25 to 74 years.
 HPV is a common infection that can lead to cervical cancer.

 Prostate cancer

-If you are a male in your 50s you may wish to talk to your doctor about the pros and cons of prostate cancer screening.
+If you are a male in your 50s you may wish to talk to your doctor about prostate cancer screening.
+Not every male needs this screening test.
+It is recommended every 2 years from 45 years of age if you have a family history of prostate cancer.

 Colorectal (bowel or colon) cancer